-There is a meeting room off the main reception area in the office block with a foldaway camp bed which may be used for an unwell pupil or member of staff.
+There is a meeting room off the main reception area in the office block with sofa which may be used for an unwell pupil or member of staff.
 It is near to a lavatory/hand wash basin.

 10. Immunisation

 Parents advise us of the immunisation status of their children by completing the essential information form.
 We encourage parents to have their child immunised.
 For the most up to date immunisation advice go to www.immunisation.nhs.uk